WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 ## Repository Structure:
 The generic schema of folders created for documentation is as following:
 - src: Codes and parametrization of the module.
-- doc: Descritpive documentation of the module.
+- doc: Descritpive documentation of the solution and presentation [to add].
 - test: Test experiment.

 These three folders are then sub-divided into different modules, which include (depending on the presence of the relevant files):
-Architecture:
-  Backned
-  Frontend: ux-ui desugn, user journeys, mockups, Figma website
-data-science: ontology, NLP code

-+ presentation: final presentation of 19 Nov 2022 with a demo of prototypes +licence.
+- Data Architecture: it includes backend and frontend deliverables
+- Data: it includes current database content, used datasets and data scraping
+- Ontology:
+- NLP: AI-based features for semantic search, recommendations.

+Moreover, please note:
+- README.md
+- licence: GPL license.

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
 - What are the dependencies of your project?